bgriffen/oldwebsite/globular/index.md

 After much torment, I completed a suite of radiative runs which had sequences which looked like the following:

-<center>![Radiative transfer used in Griffen et al. (2013)][radiationfield_griffen2013]
+![Radiative transfer used in Griffen et al. (2013)][radiationfield_griffen2013]
 <sup>Time evolution of the ionization field.
 Each panel represents a spatial slice (x-y projection), 460 \\(h^{-1}\\) kpc thick, of the ionized and neutral gas density from simulations of Model 1 using photo-ionization efficiencies of \\(f_\gamma\\) = 500 at z = 14, 12, 9 and 7 respectively.
 The box in each panel has a comoving width of 6 \\(h^{-1}\\) Mpc.
-Source: Griffen et al. (2013).</sup></center>
+Source: Griffen et al. (2013).</sup>

 If we now look at how this looks in terms of environment, one can find widely varying impacts depending the nature of the radiation eminating from these ancient systems:

-<center>![Radiative transfer used in Griffen et al. (2013)][reioniz_contribution_griffen2013]
+![Radiative transfer used in Griffen et al. (2013)][reioniz_contribution_griffen2013]
-<sup>The fraction of the volume (xv) and mass (xm) ionized at three different redshifts (z = 7, 10 and 13) plotted simultaneously against the six different photo-ionization efficiencies (\\(f_\gamma\\)) and the width of the box surrounding the host halo in comoving coordinates.
+<sup>The fraction of the volume (xv) and mass (xm) ionized at three different redshifts (z = 7, 10 and 13) plotted simultaneously against the six different photo-ionization efficiencies and the width of the box surrounding the host halo in comoving coordinates.
 For each of the models, at a given redshift, a box was drawn around the central host galaxy (to within the nearest cell) and the volume and mass fraction ionized was calculated.
 Clearly, if metal-poor globular clusters do form via the dark halo formation channel then their contributions to the ionization of their formation environments is substantial.
-Source: Griffen et al. (2013).</sup></center>
+Source: Griffen et al. (2013).</sup>

 These works comprised the bulk of my PhD thesis and can be summarized in the following way:

 * A proper spatial treatment of the ionization field leads to drastically different numbers and spatial distributions when compared to models where globular cluster formation is simply truncated at a given redshift.
 This is one of the first studies of its kind in terms of using a 3-D radiative transfer code with the goal of measuring GC contributions to reionization.
 * By varying the photo-ionization efficiency from \\(f\gamma\\) = 150 photons/baryon to \\(f\gamma\\) = 5000 photons/baryon it is clear that small differences in GC photo-ionization efficiencies can lead to quite large differences in both their formation number and present day spatial distributions.
 * Using the photon efficiency as a free parameter, it is evident that it is unlikely that globular clusters formed solely via the dark matter halo formation channel since even under the most conservative estimates of the photon efficiencies the radial distributions are too shallow.
-4. Despite this deficiency in number, GC contributions to the reionization of the local (i.e. 23 \\(h^{-3}\\) Mpc\\(^3\\) centred on a Milky Way type galaxy) volume and mass by redshift 10 could have been as high as 98% and 90%, respectively.
+* Despite this deficiency in number, GC contributions to the reionization of the local (i.e. 23 \\(h^{-3}\\) Mpc\\(^3\\) centred on a Milky Way type galaxy) volume and mass by redshift 10 could have been as high as 98% and 90%, respectively.
 In the photon poorest model, their contribution dropped to 60% and 50% by volume and mass respectively.
 This means globular clusters were important contributors to the reionization process on local scales at high-redshift until more photon-rich sources dominate the photon budget at later times.
 * The non-suppressed clusters in all models have a narrow average age range (mean = 13.34 Gyr, \\(\sigma\\) = 0.04 Gyr) consistent with current ages estimates of the Milky Way metal-poor globular clusters (Salaris & Weiss 2002).
 * My simple dynamical destruction model conservatively estimates that at least ∼60% of all metal-poor globular clusters which formed at high redshift have since been destroyed via tidal interactions with the host galaxy.
 * In an extension to the model, I utilised the Aquarius merger trees whereby sup- pressed globular cluster descendants can potentially become active sources provided they resided within a neutral region of the simulation volume and had no active an- cestors.
 Though this doubles the potential number of GC candidates, the resulting radial distributions are not consistent with those of Milky Way metal- poor globular clusters, unless an additional ionization source is added at later times, around z = 10.